Note:

 Use these apps to highlight the resources available at a location.
 Options include highlighting all of the features within a certain distance of a location and informing a user that their address is located within a certain geographic area.

-• Reporter* (beta)—Explore issues and observations that have been reported by users in a local area.
+- Reporter*—Explore issues and observations that have been reported by users in a local area.
+Enabling commenting, liking, and disliking allows app users to provide feedback on created reports.

 Route and get directions